 Partner between government and business to improve job quality.
 A growing body of research shows that improving job quality—by treating labor as an asset rather than a cost—is good for the bottom line in some sectors that provide many “other” jobs, including retail, hospitality, health care, and education.
 Improving job quality means not only increasing wages and benefits, but also improving the visibility of pathways from low-quality jobs to better ones.

 Retool education and workforce development for a dynamic labor market.
 The constant emergence of new technologies means workers may need to switch careers more often to access opportunity.
 Specific knowledge and skills remain essential to getting a job, but keeping that job or finding a better one may require workers and institutions to focus more on developing abstract cognitive abilities that enable people to think and learn by themselves, and to adapt to continuous change in the labor market.

+Read about strategies local leaders can take to develop more good jobs on page 21 »